-This video was effective because it made you think and it also made you feel.
+This video makes you think and it makes you feel.

-The videos were well conceived and very well produced dramatizations that delivered engaging stories about graduates from the school.
-And to help maintain a level playing field for purposes of this article, the two videos highlighted here happened to employ the same excellent Jarryd James song – Do You Remember.
+To help maintain a level playing field for purposes of this article, the two videos highlighted even happen to feature the same excellent Jarryd James song – Do You Remember.

-Both videos are engaging and tell interesting stories, but only one is truly powerful.
+Both videos are engaging, both tell a fascinating story and yet only one is truly powerful.

 It’s difficult to watch Deng Adut’s story and not be overwhelmed by the challenges he had to overcome and the determination required for him to achieve what he did: Escaping conscription into the Sudan Peoples Liberation Army; teaching himself to read as a teenager; living alone in a foreign country; sleeping in his car and juggling part-time jobs.